iHiD/propono/README.md

 end
 ```

-This proxy pattern is used so often that there's a simple shortcut:
+This proxying of UDP to SQS is used so often that there's a simple shortcut.
+Just run this on the machine receiving the UDP packets.

 ```ruby
 Propono.proxy_udp()